jyutzler/Bridge-Systems/system.md

 Same as above except:
    * 2♥ = 11 points or more, promises at least five of the suit.

+# Minor Openings
+﻿A 1♦ opener suggests a four-card or longer suit, since 1♣ is preferred on hands where a three-card minor suit must be opened.
+The exception is a hand with 4–4–3–2 shape: four spades, four hearts, three diamonds, and two clubs, which should be opened 1♦.

+Responses and later bidding generally follow the ideas set down in the previous section.
+Bidding at the one level is up-the-line in principle.
+Responder needs more trumps to raise (four to raise 1♦; five to raise 1♣, though one fewer trump will do in a pinch in a competitive sequence).

+Responses of 2NT and 3NT are standard:

+1♣
+   * 2NT = 13–15, game forcing
+   * 3NT = 16–17

+There is no forcing minor-suit raise.

 ## Rebids by Opener
 Opener’s rebids are natural and standard.
 ### Rebids with a minimum hand (13–16 points)